emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/Upload_2.png" alt="Upload 4" width="700"/>

 Now our data is loading into galaxy.
+You can see that each job receives a different number, so you can keep track of the order of your jobs by the numbers.

 The jobs can have three different states:
 1. Waiting: Your jobs will have a grey color and a clock on their left side.
 In this state your jobs are waiting to enter in the Galaxy server.
 2. Running: Your jobs will have an orange color and rotatory dots on their left side.
 In this state your jobs are running in the Galaxy server.
 3. Done: Your jobs will have a green color.
 Your data is ready to be used.